 Person-Centered Thinking is not unique to people with disabilities; it is a methodology that works for humans, and provides staff and support people specific, actionable, tools and skills they can use to reach people in a different way.

 The ideals of Person-Centered Thinking and Planning are in California’s Lanterman Act, the law that all Regional Center services for individuals with developmental disabilities are required to follow.
-Person-Centered Thinking is also an integral part of the Home and Community Based Services (HCBS) Final Rule, which Self-Determination services are immediately required to be compliant with, and which all services must be compliant with by March 2023.
+Person-Centered Thinking is also an integral part of the Home and Community Based Services (HCBS) Final Rule, which Self-Determination services are immediately required to be compliant with, and which all services via California’s Regional Center system, whether in the Self-Determination or traditional service delivery systems, are now required to be compliant with.

 Person-Centered Thinking can also be used in healthcare settings, schools, and workplaces to increase employee morale and retention and decrease turnover while teaching management skills.